alexch/codelikethis/public/lessons/javascript/the_command_line.md

 * directories can contain *files*
 * directories can also contain other directories (called *subdirectories*)

-# The Current Directory

-* inside the Terminal, you are *always* inside a directory
-* it is very important not to get lost!
-You must try to remember which directory you are in.

 # Where am I?

+* Inside the Terminal, you are always "inside" a directory.
-It is very easy to get lost in a maze of directories.
+* It is very easy to get lost in a maze of directories.

-To find out which directory you are in, type
+* To find out which directory you are in, type: <kbd>p</kbd><kbd>w</kbd><kbd>d</kbd><kbd>Return</kbd>

-    pwd

-This stands for "print working directory" (not "password").
+  * This stands for "print working directory" (not "password").

-> Most of the time you can also look at the prompt to see what the current directory is.
+  * Most of the time you can also look at the prompt to see what the current directory is.

 # Home Directory

 * when you first open the Terminal you are in your HOME DIRECTORY
-* usually you don't want to store files directly in here
+* if you store files directly in your home directory, it will soon get cluttered
 * for this class, we recommend:
   * create a `code` directory inside your home directory
   * create a new directory inside `code` for each lesson or project